CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/01-deploying-environment.md

     ![](media/microhack-rg-verify.png)

-In this exercise, you have completed the resource deployment using terraform.
+In this exercise, you have completed resource deployment using terraform.